-1 Hold MENU.

-- 2 Select Settings > User Profile > Heart Rate. - 3 Select Max.
+- 1 Hold MENU. - 2 Select Settings > User Profile > Heart Rate. - 3 Select Max.
 HR, and enter your maximum heart rate.
-You can use the Auto Detection feature to automatically record your maximum heart rate during an activity (Automatically Detecting Performance Measurements, page 7). - 4 Select LTHR > Enter Manually, and enter your lactate threshold heart rate.
+You can use the Auto Detection feature to automatically record your maximum heart rate during an activity (Detecting Performance Measurements Automatically, page 13). - 4 Select LTHR > Enter Manually, and enter your lactate threshold heart rate.

-You can perform a guided test to estimate your lactate threshold (Lactate Threshold, page 9).
+You can perform a guided test to estimate your lactate threshold (Lactate Threshold, page 15).
+You can use the Auto Detection feature to automatically record your lactate threshold during an activity (Detecting Performance Measurements Automatically, page 13).

 - 5 Select Resting HR, and enter your resting heart rate.
-You can use the average resting heart rate based on your user profile information, or you can set a custom resting heart rate. - 6 Select Zones > Based On. - 7 Select an option: - Select BPM to view and edit the zones in beats per minute. - Select %Max.
+You can use the average resting heart rate measured by your device, or you can set a custom resting heart rate. - 6 Select Zones > Based On. - 7 Select an option: - Select BPM to view and edit the zones in beats per minute.

+- Select %Max.
 HR to view and edit the zones as a percentage of your maximum heart rate. - Select %HRR to view and edit the zones as a percentage of your heart rate reserve (maximum heart rate minus resting heart rate). - Select %LTHR to view and edit the zones as a percentage of your lactate threshold heart rate. - 8 Select a zone, and enter a value for each zone. - 9 Select Add Sport Heart Rate, and select a sport profile to add separate heart rate zones (optional). - 10 Repeat steps 3 through 8 to add sport heart rate zones (optional).